 Investors purchasing securities in this offering will incur immediate and substantial dilution.
-After giving effect to the sale of securities offered in this offering assuming a public offering price of \$ per Class A Unit, the closing price of our common stock on the Nasdaq Capital Market on , 2025) (but excluding any shares of common stock to be issued and any proceeds to be received upon cash exercise of the Common Warrants, if any), and after deducting the underwriting commission and estimated offering costs payable by us, our as adjusted net tangible book value as of March 31, 2025 would have been approximately \$ per share of common stock.
-This represents an immediate increase in net tangible book value of \$ per share to existing stockholders, and an immediate dilution in the as adjusted net tangible book value of \$ per share to investors purchasing shares of our common stock and Common Warrants in this offering.
+After giving effect to the sale of securities offered in this offering at the public offering price of \$5.00 per Class A Unit and assuming full exercise of the Pre-Funded Warrants (but excluding any shares of common stock to be issued and any proceeds to be received upon cash exercise of the Common Warrants, if any), and after deducting the underwriting commission and estimated offering costs payable by us, our pro forma as further adjusted net tangible book value as of March 31, 2025 would have been approximately \$15.0 million, or approximately \$4.97 per share of common stock.
+This represents an immediate decrease in net tangible book value of \$0.53 per share to existing stockholders, and an immediate dilution in the as adjusted net tangible book value of \$0.03 per share to investors in this offering.